 Do you leave your crockpot on while you are at work all day?
 I'll be gone about 9 1/2 hours and something about leaving it on that long bothers me.
-I grew up with a not the firefighter dad and while I haven't heard a crockpot fire story, I've heard probably every other kitchen fire story.
+I grew up with a firefighter dad and while I haven't heard a crockpot fire story, I've heard probably every other kitchen fire story.

 On weekends, we'll leave it for a while but not the whole day.
 What do you do?
 Does it matter if the pot is 10-12 years old or should only the new ones with timers?
 Thanks for the advice.